Skip to Content

 Negotiated child custody agreements are presented to a judge for approval.
 After the court’s endorsement, the negotiated agreement carries the same weight and enforceability as one determined by a judge.

-If an agreement is violated, the court can take multiple actions including suspending the offenders driving or professional license, denying them their passports, placing a lien on property and accounts, and even ordering civil or criminal contempt of court.
+If an agreement is violated, the court can take multiple actions including suspending the offender's driving or professional license, denying them their passports, placing a lien on property and accounts, and even ordering civil or criminal contempt of court.

 If you have questions about child custody in Denton County, contact us for more information.
 We offer consultations.
 Schedule by calling (972) 236-7798.